Falkland Islands Plant Conservation - Project completed (2007-2009)

 - collection of samples of genetic material of plant species of international conservation importance

-- an Important Plant Areas (IPA) Directory, comprising 16 documented IPAs;
+- an Important Plant Areas (IPA) Directory, comprising 17 documented IPAs

-- Species Action Plans for the 10 plant species listed as endangered or critically endangered;
+- Species Action Plans for 10 of the plant species listed as endangered or critically endangered

-- the development of rotational grazing schemes to improve the sustainable use of native plants.
+- the monitoring of rotational grazing schemes to inform improved sustainable use of native plants.

 Project staff have also provided botanical data for a concurrent 3-year project on reducing the impacts of invasive species on the South Atlantic UK Overseas Territories.